-- 1.1 This Statement of Community Involvement (SCI) (Part 1) sets out how Darlington Borough Council will involve local communities, businesses and key stakeholders in the preparation of the Local Plan and any future Development Plan Documents' (DPD's) or Supplementary Planning Documents (SPD's). - 1.2 It has been updated to account for changes to legislation and to help shape the preparation of the Local Plan.
-It replaces the previous SCI insofar as it relates to Local Plan preparation.
+- 1.1 This Statement of Community Involvement (SCI) (Part 1) sets out how Darlington Borough Council will involve local communities, businesses and key stakeholders in the preparation of the Local Plan and any future Development Plan Documents' (DPD's) or Supplementary Planning Documents (SPD's). - 1.2 It has been updated to help shape the review of the Local Plan.
+It replaces the previous SCI (Part 1) issued in August 2020.